-No Time Wasted For Salvage Effort
+The Immediate Pearl Harbor Aftermath: No Time Was Wasted for the Salvage Effort

 On January 9, 1942, Captain Wallin took charge of the Salvage Division, itself a new branch of the Navy Yard.
 A native of Washburn, ND, Homer Wallin had spent half his life training for this.
 Like many men raised far from the sea, he sought a naval career.
 He went to the U.S. Naval Academy in 1913, then served aboard the battleship New Jersey during World War I. He joined the Navy’s Construction Corps in 1918, and studied naval architecture at the Massachusetts Institute of Technology.
 After completing his master of science degree in 1921, he spent the next 20 years in the New York, Philadelphia, and Mare Island Navy Yards, as well as at the Bureau of Construction and Repair in Washington, DC.

 How Salvage Triage Was Handled